-Since then we have moved to a talent-based model.
-This means that you now see how a candidate rates on the top 5 talents that are important for the role, represented with match rings instead of numbers:
+The Plum Discovery Survey measures a person’s traits however Plum uses a Talent-based model.
+This means that you see how a candidate or employee rates on the top 5 Talents that are important for the role, represented with match rings :

-These are the 3 main reasons why we moved to this model:
+These are the 3 main reasons why we use a Talent model over a trait model:

 2. Talents are how we naturally think.
-When reviewing candidate profiles, we often ended up describing candidates using talent language because it aligned with how we naturally think about people.
-"This candidate is highly compassionate, mannerly and enthusiastic.
+When reviewing candidate or employee profiles, we often end up describing them using Talent language because it aligns with how we naturally think about people.
+"This individual is highly compassionate, mannerly and enthusiastic.
 That means they will be great to work with on a team."
-But, unless you had deep expertise on our tool, it was difficult to figure out the combination of traits that led to teamwork, or other talents.
+But, unless you have deep expertise on our tool, it is difficult to figure out the combination of traits that lead to teamwork, or other Talents.
 We have done the work on our end to map out those combinations for you.

 So let's say you understand why we did it...but you still love the traits?

-Each talent is made up of a specific combination of the Plum traits.
+Don't worry - the traits haven't disappeared.
+Each Talent is made up of a specific combination of the Plum traits.

 Within the competency Preparing for Change, there are a set of 3 behaviors: Anticipating problems and choosing forward-thinking solutions, Developing plans to cope with unexpected events, and Identifying and developing possible solutions.